DarkWeice/training.by_autoreg/README.md

-# TrainingByAutoReg
+# TrainingByAutoReg usage

-cmd: TrainingByAutoReg.exe {count}
+From console:
+ for multiple accounts:
+>TrainingByAutoReg.exe {number}

+for just one:
+>TrainingByAutoReg.exe